melonattacker/threat-thinker/docs/design.md

 It automatically extracts components, data flows, and trust boundaries from system architecture diagrams and produces a prioritized list of threats with concise explanations and ASVS/CWE references.

 ## Architecture Overview
-Threat Thinker is composed of four major layers:
+Threat Thinker is composed of five major layers:

 1. **Parser Layer**
    Converts diagrams (Mermaid, Draw.io, or image files via LLM vision) into a unified intermediate representation (`Graph` of `Node` and `Edge`).
 Supports multiple input formats including `.mmd/.mermaid`, `.drawio/.xml`, and image files (`.jpg/.jpeg/.png/.gif/.bmp/.webp`).